How to Plant, Grow, and Care for Sichuan Peppers

 Types of Sichuan Pepper

-Zanthoxylum bungeanum is the pepper used in Chinese cuisine, particularly in the Szechuan region.
-It grows easily in USDA hardiness zones 5 through 9.
-That’s because its native range includes the cold areas of northern China through the subtropics of the south.
+This is the pepper used in Chinese cuisine, particularly in the Szechuan region.
+It grows easily in USDA hardiness zones 5 through 9 because its native range includes the cold areas of northern China through the subtropics of the south.
 Each fruit contains a single seed that is ground and combined with chili pepper to create the spicy heat people commonly seek out.

-Zanthoxylum armatum is endemic to Pakistan, Southeast Asia, Japan, and Korea.
-It’s commonly known as prickly ash tree.
+This type is endemic to Pakistan, Southeast Asia, Japan, and Korea, and is commonly known as prickly ash tree.
 It grows easily in zones 5 through 9, up to 11 feet tall.
-It’s different from other Zanthoxylum peppers because the leaves are winged and rust-colored.
-The fruits of this tree are purplish red, and it’s smaller than other varieties.
+It differs from other Zanthoxylum peppers because the leaves are winged and rust-colored.
+The fruits of this tree are purplish red and smaller than other varieties.

 Zanthoxylum piperitum

-Now that you know how to plant Szechuan pepper plants, let’s discuss how to grow Szechuan pepper.
+Now that you know how to plant Szechuan pepper plants, let’s discuss how to grow them.
 Then you can incorporate this interesting spice into fried foods for seasons to come.

-Grow Szechuan pepper in an area with full sun that is direct for 8 to 12 hours per day.
-Partial shade is adequate as well but reduces yields slightly.
+Grow Szechuan pepper in an area with full sun that is direct for eight to 12 hours per day.
+Partial shade is adequate as well, but reduces yields slightly.
 In hotter climates, partial shade provides protection from intense sunlight.
-Most varieties grow in zones 5 through 9, where temperatures range from chilly to subtropic.
-The ideal temperature range for growing Szechuan pepper is between 40 and 50 degrees Fahrenheit.
-Szechuan pepper plants handle lows in the single digits, especially if they’re wrapped in preparation for the cold.
-Hotter climates are no issue for these spiny bushes, but yellowing leaves result from too much heat.

 Soil

 The only soil requirement for growing Szechuan pepper is that it is well-draining.
 In compacted soils, add agricultural sand, organic matter, perlite, or loose potting blends to improve drainage.
-It’s ok to grow Szechuan peppers in poor soils, but they will benefit from a little bit of organic matter.
-Grow Szechuan peppers in slightly acidic soil around 5.5 pH.
+Growing Szechuan peppers in poor soils is fine, but they will benefit from a little organic matter.
+Grow Szechuan peppers in slightly acidic soil with a pH of around 5.5.

 Fertilizing